krukow/vsts-migrate/README.md

 }
 ```

 For example, an MSEng workitem with `System.State` of `"On Deck"` would have a `System.State` mapped to `"New"` in the msmobilcenter instance.
+It's important to also map the "AreaPath" since these will be different in mseng and msmobilcenter.

+Note that even though this is invisible in the `mappings.json` file:

+* "System.TeamProject" will be mapped to a fixed project, specified in the "Copy" step below.
+* For Bugs, we map "Microsoft.VSTS.TCM.ReproSteps" to "System.Description" to deal with the way mseng is configured.

-The `query-file` is a text file with a "WIQL" query (Work Item Query Language) query.
+The `query-file` is a text file with a "WIQL" query ([Work Item Query Language](https://www.visualstudio.com/en-us/docs/integrate/api/wit/wiql)) query.

 For example, here is the one for Test Cloud:

 ```
 SELECT